Multi-WAN¶

 Tips: Switching to high sensitivity may lead to network disconnection, please adjust it with caution.

-Multi-WAN Method¶
+Multi-WAN Mode¶

-Failover and Load Balance are mutually exclusive and you can only use one of them.
+There are two modes for Multi-WAN: Failover and Load Balance.
+They are mutually exclusive and you can only use one of them.

 Failover¶